bsdpot/potluck/vault/README.md

   -E IP=<IP address of this vault node> -E VAULTTYPE=leader \
   -E UNSEALIP=<unseal vault IP> -E UNSEALTOKEN=<wrapped token generated on unseal node> \
   -E CONSULSERVERS=<correctly-quoted-array-consul-IPs> \
-  -E SFTPUSER=certuser -E SFTPPASS=<password> -E SFTPNETWORK=<list of comma-space separated IP addresses> \
+  -E SFTPUSER=<username> -E SFTPNETWORK="<list of comma-space separated IP addresses>" \
   -E GOSSIPKEY=<32 byte Base64 key from consul keygen> [-E REMOTELOG=<remote syslog IP>]
   ```

-The SFTPUSER and SFTPPASS parameters are to create a user with SSH private keys, where you will need to export the private key to the host systems for follower nodes.
+The SFTPUSER parameter is used to create a user with SSH private keys, where you will need to export the private key to the host systems for follower nodes.

 The SFTPNETWORK parameter is a list of IP addresses in comma_space format ( "10.0.0.1, 10.0.0.2, 10.0.0.3") to pre-generate 2h SSL certificates for, for initial vault logins by follower nodes and other images making use of vault.